proycon/LaMachine/README.md

    installed straight from the latest git version.
  * **custom** - Installs explicitly defined versions for all software (for e.g. scientific reproducibility).

-Read more about the technical details in the [the contributor documentation](https://github.com/proycon/LaMachine/blob/develop/CONTRIBUTING.md).
+Read more about the technical details in [the contributor documentation](https://github.com/proycon/LaMachine/blob/develop/CONTRIBUTING.md).

 ## Usage